Rapid Prototyping & Additive Manufacturing

 The designers have always exploited a bi-dimensional plane to communicate and evaluate their ideas, before you put them into practice.
 However, the designer is never absolutely confident that what he sees on the screen is a faithful representation of the concept that it intends to accomplish.
 Rapid prototyping is the most successful attempt to break through this barrier: to transform the images into a solid object, to touch and test in its geometric characteristics and, sometimes, structural and/or functional performances.

 Research and development have favored the evolution of Rapid Prototyping systems in terms of performance (shorter processing times, lower dimensional tolerances, better surface finish, improved endurance with respect to variable environment conditions and mechanical, thermal and chemical stress).
 To date Rapid Prototyping techniques and equipments are simple to use, the quality of the prototypes, in terms of dimensional accuracy, surface roughness and mechanical performance, is growing, a wide range of materials is available, moreover constantly updating.
 Ultimately, these technologies are considered full-fledged means for rapid development of products and equipment in a multitude of industries and technical or scientific sectors.

-The Laboratory has access to a significant set of Rapid Prototyping & Additive Manufacturing technologies:
+The Laboratories have access to a significant set of Rapid Prototyping & Additive Manufacturing technologies:

 - Ink-Jet 3D Printing: the 3D prototype is built by an additive technique (additive manufacturing), layer-by-layer, overlapping layers of 2 commercial polymers photo-crosslinked by UV irradiation (a structural polymer and a sacrificial one used for the implementation of undercuts, easily removable by water jet) which are ejected through a special system of heads as a sort of ink-jet printer-like.
 Printing resolution down to 28 microns is achievable.